 Antti Heinonen has been the chairman of Banknote Ethics Initiative since its inception in 2013.
 He was the chairman of the Central Bank Counterfeit Deterrence Group between 2008 and 2012 and the Director, Banknotes at the ECB from 1998 until 2008.
 He chaired the Banknote Committee of the European System of Central Banks for more than 10 years and the Eurosystem Cash Changeover Co-ordination Committee in 2001 and 2002.
 Prior to joining the ECB he was the chief cashier for the Bank of Finland.
 He holds degrees in economics and mathematics from the University of Helsinki, and has recently written two books, one on the history of Finland’s markka banknotes, and another on euro banknotes.
 The latter is also translated in English (The First Euros) and German (Die Ersten Euros).

-Central Bank of Ireland
+Central Bank of Kenya

-Advisor in the Directorate of Financial Stability, Regulation and Resolution
+Advisor in the directorate of financial stability, regulation and resolution

 Bank of Spain

 María J. Nieto is Advisor in the Directorate of Financial Stability, Regulation and Resolution, at Bank of Spain where she has developed her career since December 2000.
 She is author of several articles on banking, financial stability and regulatory issues that have been published by prestigious peered reviewed journals and she is member of the Editorial Boards of the Journal of Banking Regulation and the Journal of Financial Regulation and Compliance.
 She has cooperated as consultant with the IMF and the Federal Reserve Bank of Atlanta and has worked at the ECB, Council of Economic Advisors to the Spanish President and the IMF.
 Ms Nieto earned a PhD cum laude from the Universidad Complutense de Madrid and MBA (finance) from the University of California Los Angeles.

 Founder and CEO